-Proof: This path proves the honest offer order only; it does not prove current repo truth or imply that paid delivery already started.
-Action: Start with the free scan when you need current repo-specific proof, and use the baseline sprint as the first paid move only after a real repo signal exists.
-Caveat: The baseline and monitoring buttons still open the /audit fit-review handoff first; monitoring stays behind existing baseline work, and the autonomous retainer stays request-for-fit only after the baseline and continuity shape are already clear.
+What this shows: This path shows the offer order only; it does not show current repo findings or imply that paid delivery already started.
+Next move: Start with the free scan when you need current repo findings, and use the baseline sprint as the first paid move only after a real repo signal exists.
+Guardrail: The baseline and monitoring buttons still open the request page first; monitoring stays behind existing baseline work, and the autonomous retainer stays behind fit review until the scope is clear.

 1. Free Scan